Spin-Dependent-5th-Force-Limits

 Overview

-This repository contains datasets of constraints on spin-dependent exotic interactions, also referred to as the spin-dependent fifth force (SDFF), mediated by the exchange of a single boson of mass M between fermions X and Y. The fifth force refers to a new force beyond the existing four fundamental forces of nature.
-A SDFF is a force that depends on the spins of the involved fermions, similar to the magnetic force.
+This repository contains datasets of constraints on spin-dependent exotic interactions—also referred to as the spin-dependent fifth force (SDFF)—mediated by the exchange of a single boson of mass M between fermions X and Y. The fifth force refers to a new force beyond the existing four fundamental forces.
+An SDFF is a force that depends on the spins of the involved fermions, similar to the magnetic force.

 My Figure